cvbi/python-XTensions/README.md

     6. Scikit Image
     7. tqdm

 [Imaris](!http://www.bitplane.com/imaris) provides an inbuilt package `ImarisLib` to use for connecting and working with different structures within Imaris.
-Currently, Imaris doesn't support python3 (ugghh.....I know, right?).
+Currently, Imaris does not support python3 (ugghh.....I know, right?).

 Please use [anaconda](!https://www.anaconda.com) to create a Python 2.7 environment and use the python executable in this environment folder as python executable for Imaris.
 As far as I can test, there are no choices specific to python2 in our extensions and when Bitplane starts supporting python3, all XTensions should be transferable with minimal changes.